 Consider swapping in one of these lighter alternatives for a higher fat ice cream.

-Considered ice cream’s cousin, nonfat frozen yogurt contains just 2 grams of saturated fat per serving.
+Considered ice cream’s cousin, nonfat frozen yogurt contains just of saturated fat per serving.
 Besides finding it in the grocery store, frozen yogurt shops have risen in popularity across the United States.
 Just be sure to look at the labels: Not all frozen yogurt is nonfat, and regular varieties can have as much as 4 grams of saturated fat per 1/2 cup, which is almost as much as ice cream.

 Sherbet is another milk-based dessert that’s similar to ice cream.
-Like nonfat frozen yogurt, many sherbet flavors contain just 1 gram of saturated fat per 1/2-cup serving.
+Like nonfat frozen yogurt, many sherbet flavors contain just of saturated fat per 1/2-cup serving.
 Sherbet is typically made in fruity flavors, like this blackberry lime buttermilk sherbet.
 But again, read the labels since some brands contain more fat.

 For a totally ice-based dessert, try sorbet.
 At heart, it’s just sugar and fruit cooked together and then frozen in an ice cream maker.
 There’s no dairy in the mix, so it’s safe for cholesterol levels.
 It has a similar texture and flavor to Italian ice, and tends to come in a variety of fruity flavors.
 This recipe for frozen strawberry daiquiri sorbet is great for a summer backyard barbecue, while cinnamon peach sorbet is sure to satisfy your sweet tooth craving any time of year.